denkovarik/Annotate-KEGG-Pathway/README.md

 ![Start Program](https://github.com/denkovarik/Annotate-KEGG-Pathway/blob/main/images/start_program.PNG)

-Enter the number of genome annotations that you wish to use to annotate the KEGG-Pathway and click the 'Confirm Number of Genome Annotations' button.
+Enter the number of genome annotations that you wish to use for annotating the KEGG-Pathway.
+Then click the 'Confirm Number of Genome Annotations' button.
 You can enter up to 5 genome annotations.

 ![Enter Num Annotations](https://github.com/denkovarik/Annotate-KEGG-Pathway/blob/main/images/enter_num_annots.PNG)